About the Debt Default Clock

-Beyond the troubling debt-ceiling standoffs we witness every few years, looms a far more dire threat: a true U.S. government default, which economists warn could lead to a collapse of confidence in the American economy, a run on the dollar, and perhaps even a global economic meltdown.
+Beyond the troubling debt-ceiling standoffs we witness every few years, including this year, looms a far more dire threat.
+This is a true U.S. government default, which does not follow from avoiding a breach in the debt ceiling, that economists warn could also lead to a collapse of confidence in the American economy, a run on the dollar, and perhaps even a global economic meltdown.

 How close are we to such a catastrophic federal default?

-Since 2013, Congress has gotten into the habit of temporarily suspending the government’s statutory debt ceiling, for periods of a year or two, during which time the Treasury may incur unlimited amounts of debt.
-In fact, the federal government is operating under such a suspension today.
-This accommodated Congress’ actions to increase dramatically spending in fiscal year 2020, which ended on September 30, 2020.
-This practice is dangerous.
-Worse, Congress may decide to repeal outright the debt ceiling law, claiming that the future health and economic effects of the pandemic are unpredictable and the 2020 increases in spending need to be continued indefinitely.
-Repealing the debt ceiling does not repeal the threat of a default.
+Generally speaking, Congress has gotten in the habit of suspending the government’s statutory debt ceiling for periods of a year or two, during which time the Treasury may incur unlimited amounts of debt.
+It broke this habit in December of 2021 by enacting a dollar-denominated debt ceiling law (Public Law 117-73).
+Public Law 117-73 set the debt ceiling at just under $31.4 trillion.
+However, the federal government has already used up the increase in the debt permitted by this law.
+Thus, the federal government is now evading the ceiling by using what are called extraordinary measures.
+Clearly, both the Biden Administration and Congress have not been treating the current statutory debt ceiling as a real ceiling to honored.
+Further, they could resume the dangerous practice of suspending the ceiling.
+Worse, Congress may decide to repeal outright the debt ceiling law and President Biden could sign such a measure into law.
+This is something Treasury Secretary Janet Yellen recommended in 2021.
+Repealing the debt ceiling law does not eliminate the threat of a default.
 Indeed, to think that it would or could is akin to thinking we can be assured of perpetually sunny days if we simply destroy the barometer!
-Congress seems to be telling itself: “If I just increase the credit limit on my credit card, I will never have to pay it off!”
+The Biden Administration and Congress seem to be telling themselves: “If I just increase the credit limit on my credit card, I will never have to pay it off!”

-The debt ceiling is the federal government’s most important fiscal barometer, and the Review Committee hopes the Debt Default Clock will help the public to read the immediacy of the danger by showing it in a clear and simple way how close the federal government is to default.
+The debt ceiling is the federal government’s most important fiscal barometer, and it should be treated as a ceiling by enacting budgets that prevent increases in the debt to the point that it would risk breaching the ceiling.
+Such an attitude would also eliminate the need for the Treasury to undertake extraordinary measures.
+The Review Committee hopes the Debt Default Clock will help the public to read the immediacy of the danger by showing in a clear and simple way how close the federal government is to default for reasons outside any statutory limit on the debt.
 Its purpose is to spur fiscal policy makers to change course before it’s too late.

 The Twelve Tests

 The Clock continuously measures twelve of the most relevant budget factors, or tests, each of which is framed as a simple yes-no question.
-At any given moment, the status of the twelve factors collectively determines the number of minutes from midnight the Clock stands at any point in time.
+At any given moment, the status of the twelve factors collectively determines the number of minutes from midnight the Clock stands at the time of its latest update.
 The number of minutes, of course, changes as time passes and new data is received.
-Each factor assesses, not just where things currently stand, including the dramatic changes having taken place since the February 2020 update, which are continuing, but also where things are projected to move over the course of the next ten years.
+Each factor assesses not just where things currently stand, including the changes that have taken place since the July 2022 update, but also where things are projected to move over the course of the next ten years.
 Each of the twelve tests is objective.
 None is arbitrary or influenced by opinion.